BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

 \subsubsection{X-Ray counterparts}

-To identify the X-ray counterparts of the BLAZE catalog, we match the BLAZE catalog and the eRASS1 catalog positions \citep{merloni:2024}.
-We use the BLAZE catalog and the attitude-corrected positions from \textit{eROSITA}, and only consider point sources \citep[$\mathrm{EXT}=0.0$, see][]{merloni:2024}, identifying an initial number 8117 matches with angular separation ${\le} 15''$.
+To identify the X-ray counterparts of the BLAZE catalog, we matched the BLAZE catalog and the eRASS1 catalog positions \citep{merloni:2024}.
+We used the BLAZE catalog and the attitude-corrected positions from \textit{eROSITA}, only considering point sources \citep[$\mathrm{EXT}=0.0$, see][]{merloni:2024} and identified an initial number of 8117 matches with angular separation ${\le} 15''$.
 This separation limit is based on the accuracy of the astrometric correction of \textit{eROSITA} \citep{merloni:2024} and the point spread function of the \textit{eROSITA} telescopes.
 The histogram of the angular distance in Fig.~\ref{fig:blazar_erass1_angsep_corrected} shows that most matches are within the positional accuracy of the matched \textit{eROSITA} sources (shown in yellow, the normalized version of the histogram is displayed in Fig.~\ref{fig:mara_sep_combi_blaze}).
 About 84\% of associations have an angular separation of $8\arcsec$ or less, and 38\% and 64\% of the sample are located within $3''$ and $5''$, respectively.
-The distributions of separations for blazars and blazar candidates are different, the candidates exhibit a broader peak, possibly due to contamination.
-Based on the distribution of angular separation and in order to avoid unnecessary source confusion and false identifications we conservatively cut our final sample at a separation of $8\arcsec$ between the BLAZE and eRASS1 source position.
-This cut reduces the sample to 6852 blazars and blazar candidates.
+The distributions of separations for blazars and blazar candidates are different; the candidates exhibit a broader peak, possibly due to contamination.
+Based on the distribution of angular separation and to avoid unnecessary source confusion and false identifications we conservatively cut our final sample at a separation of $8\arcsec$ between the BLAZE and eRASS1 source position.
+This cut reduced the sample to 6852 blazars and blazar candidates.